Wall-resolved large eddy simulations of a pitching airfoil incurring in deep dynamic stall: Results

 \section{Results}

-The present section discusses the results obtained with the previously described numerical models.
+The present section discusses the results obtained with the numerical models described previously.
 Specifically, the effect of the span-to-chord ratio is investigated in Section~\ref{ssec_span}, while Section~\ref{ssec_other_simulations} reports the comparison of the proposed LES with other numerical approaches.